-The draft Accessibility Strategy for Schools will be made available on the council's website, together with a children's version and a consultation response form.
+The draft Accessibility Strategy for Schools was made available on the council's website, together with a children's version and a consultation response form.

-An e-mail explaining how to access the relevant documents and take part in the consultation exercise will be sent to all concerned stakeholders including:
+An e-mail explaining how to access the relevant documents and take part in the consultation exercise was sent to all concerned stakeholders including:

-- All Newport maintained schools and nursery schools

-- Trustees of schools
+- All Newport maintained schools and nursery schools - Trustees of schools

 - Newport Access Group

 - Public Services Board

 - Early Years and Childcare

 - Aneurin Bevan Health Board

 - Gwent Association of Voluntary Organisations

 - Serennu Children's Centre

 - Teaching Unions

-The consultation will remain live for eight weeks during which time members of the public can comment on the proposed strategy.
-Following the consultation period, the comments made will be considered and any amendments made to the strategy as appropriate.
-The finalised strategy will then be submitted together with a consultation report to the Cabinet Member for Education and Skills, for approval.

-Once the document is approved it will be formally published on the council's web pages and a link will be sent to all relevant stakeholders and staff.
+The consultation remained live for eight weeks during which time members of the public were able to comment on the proposed strategy.
+9 responses were received during the consultation period, 8 of which responded to the questions asked on the response form.
+Of these 8 responses, 7 supported the adoption of the strategy.
+1 respondent stated that they did not support the adoption of the strategy, but agreed that the adoption of the strategy would improve the extent to which disabled pupils can participate in the schools' curriculums.
+Once the Accessibility Strategy for Schools is approved it will be formally published on the council's web pages and a link will be sent to all relevant stakeholders and staff.